Monday, November 25, 2024

 Using the ProgRock2 in other radios

 As the ProgRock2 can be programmed for about any frequency you like, it can be used in radios other than the Kenwood TS-590.
 The ProgRock 2 draws a modest amount of current (40-60mA) so it's addition will likely not be consequential in power consumption on "desk" and "mobile" radios - but it may be significant on a QRP or portable radio.
-It's likely that most radio's do NOT have a handy board onto which the ProgRock 2 may be easily mounted like the TS-590, but the unit is small enough that it will likely fit in/near the location intended for the oscillator/TCXO.
+It's likely that most radios do NOT have a handy board onto which the ProgRock 2 may be easily mounted like the TS-590, but the unit is small enough that it will likely fit in/near the location intended for the oscillator/TCXO.

-Be sure to use as short of leads as practical and it will likely be necessary to use some sort of adhesive (foam or glue) or some sort of "zip tie" to hold the ProgRock 2 board into place.
+Be sure to use as short as leads as practical and it will likely be necessary to use some sort of adhesive (foam or glue) or some sort of "zip tie" to hold the ProgRock 2 board into place.
 If possible, be sure to allow the ProgRock 2 to be connected to a computer to allow final tweaking of frequency once it is installed - at least before it is secured into place: Once the frequency has been "dialed in" it's unlikely that you'll need to readjust it any time soon.

-The ProgRock 2 is also rather flexible in its power supply, but even though it is rated to 12.0 volts, I would NOT recommend allowing more than 10 volts to be applied to it - and the input voltage can be as low as around 4 volts meaning that it's likely that the radio itself has an already-existing supply rail (5 volts like the TS-590 - many have an 8, 9 or 10 volt supply as well) that will work nicely.
+The ProgRock 2 is also rather flexible in its power supply, but even though it is rated to 12.0 volts, I would NOT recommend allowing more than 10 volts to be applied to it - and the input voltage can be as low as around 4 volts meaning that it's likely that if the radio itself has an already-existing supply rail (5 volts like the TS-590 - many have an 8, 9 or 10 volt supply as well) that will work nicely.

-In some cases, these "other" frequencies may include the radio's BFO (Beat Frequency Oscillator) or HFO (Heterodyne Frequency Oscillator) in which case you may need to be more creative - but it's worth noting that the ProgRock has three "digital" inputs that may optionally be used allowing up to eight separate frequency combinations to be produced - possibly allowing one to replaced impossible-to-find crystals in vintage radios - but this is a possible topic of another article.
+In some cases, these "other" frequencies may include the radio's BFO (Beat Frequency Oscillator) or HFO (Heterodyne Frequency Oscillator) in which case you may need to be more creative - but it's worth noting that the ProgRock has up three "digital" inputs that may optionally be used allowing up to eight separate frequency combinations to be produced - possibly allowing one to replaced impossible-to-find crystals in vintage radios - but this is a possible topic of another article.

 * * * * *